EmilHvitfeldt/smltar/docs/05_word_embeddings.md

 ## Motivating embeddings for sparse, high-dimensional data {#motivatingsparse}

 What kind of data structure might work well for typical text data?
-Perhaps, if we wanted to analyse or build a model for consumer complaints to the [United States Consumer Financial Protection Bureau (CFPB)](https://www.consumerfinance.gov/data-research/consumer-complaints/), we would start with straightforward word counts.
+Perhaps, if we wanted to analyse or build a model for consumer complaints to the [United States Consumer Financial Protection Bureau (CFPB)](https://www.consumerfinance.gov/data-research/consumer-complaints/), described in Section \@ref(cfpb-complaints), we would start with straightforward word counts.
 Let's create a sparse matrix where the matrix elements are the counts of words in each document.

 ```r